-With the unusually long spell of fabulous summer weather we’ve been having, you may have noticed articles and posts on social media about the occurrence of water intoxication in our canine friends.
+With the long spell of summer weather we’ve been having, you may have noticed articles and posts on social media about the occurrence of water intoxication in our canine friends.
 But what is this potentially fatal condition?

 WATER INTOXICATION occurs when more water enters the body than it can process.
 The presence of excessive water dilutes body fluids creating a potentially dangerous shift in electrolyte balance and depletion of sodium levels (HYPONATRAEMIA).
 Sodium is an important electrolyte, or salt, which plays a role in maintaining blood pressure and nerve and muscle function.

 When the sodium concentration in extracellular fluid drops, the cells start filling with water as the body attempts to balance the sodium levels inside the cells with falling levels outside the cells (a process called osmosis).
 This inflow of water causes the cells – including those in the brain – to swell.
 The central nervous system can also be affected.

 Thankfully, water intoxication is a relatively rare condition in dogs.
 At highest risk are dogs that enjoy playing in the water for long stretches, but believe it or not, even a lawn sprinkler or hose can pose a hazard for pets that love to snap at or “catch” spraying water.
 And with the long spell of warm weather we’ve been experiencing, reports of this life-threatening condition have been popping up on the internet and social media.

 LOSS OF COORDINATION

 If left untreated, severe cases may lead to BREATHING DIFFICULTIES, COLLAPSE, LOSS OF CONSCIOUSNESS, SEIZURES, COMA and DEATH.

 WHICH DOGS ARE MOST AT RISK?